spectrocloud/librarium/docs/docs-content/troubleshooting/palette-upgrade.md

 ## Volume Attachment Errors Volume in VMware Environment

-If you deployed Palette in a VMware vSphere environment and are experiencing volume attachment errors for the MongoDB pods during the upgrade process.
-It may be due to duplicate resources in the cluster causing resource creation errors.
+If you deployed Palette in a VMware vSphere environment and are experiencing volume attachment errors for the MongoDB pods during the upgrade process, it may be due to duplicate resources in the cluster causing resource creation errors.
 Palette versions between 4.0.0 and 4.3.0 are affected by a known issue where cluster resources are not receiving unique IDs.
 Use the following steps to correctly identify the issue and resolve it.